The Faith of a Young Slave Girl Results in the Healing of General Naaman.

 12 Are not the Abanah and the Pharpar, the rivers of Damascus, better than all the waters of Israel?
 Could I not wash in them and be clean?"
 So he turned and went away in a rage."

-General Naaman came to the home of Elisha, but Elisha refused to give him a personal audience.
+General Naaman was upset because Elisha refused to give him a personal audience.
 Instead, he simply sent a messenger with simple instructions.
 This action did not sit well with Naaman.
 He expected the customary royal treatment and ceremony.

 Instead of providing a fancy royal ceremony for the general, Elisha sent word by messenger to Naaman to wash seven times in the river Jordan, and he would be healed.

 Besides getting no royal ceremony or personal attention, he was to wash in the dirty Jordan River — why he had better rivers in Syria!
-This was humiliating to Naaman.
+These instructions were humiliating to Naaman.
 And he refused to follow Elisha's instructions.

 Naaman thought he had it all figured out.
 He had predetermined how God would work and was offended when God did not work as he expected.
 It would be Naaman's way, or he would have nothing to do with it.